In This Article

 Is it bad to get the teeth cleaned by the dentist?

-No, it is not bad to get teeth cleaning by the dentist.
-In fact, it is recommended because a dentist removes all leftover plaque to ensure that patients are free from all oral disease risks.
+No, it is not bad to get teeth cleaned by the dentist.
+In fact, it is recommended that a dentist removes all leftover plaque to ensure that patients are free from all oral disease risks.

-At URBN Dental, you can rest assured that you will be provided with the best teeth cleaning treatment in a cost-effective manner.
+At URBN Dental, you can rest assured that you will be provided with highly recommended teeth cleaning treatment in a cost-effective manner.